 Shipping of Equipment and Insuring Equipment

-If your installation is accepted, you are responsible for bringing or shipping any necessary equipment to Vancouver, Canada, before the conference, and you also are responsible for the return shipment of the equipment.
+If your installation is accepted, you are responsible for bringing or shipping any necessary equipment to Los Angeles before the conference, and you also are responsible for the return shipment of the equipment.
 Some equipment may be rented at the conference.

-Contributor attendance is required to present in-person at SIGGRAPH 2022, and the contributor must register at the appropriate registration level for Immersive Pavilion.
+Contributor attendance is required to present in-person at SIGGRAPH 2023, and the contributor must register at the appropriate registration level.

 You can find a link to the contributor recognition policy here.

 If your work is accepted for presentation at SIGGRAPH 2023, you must complete the ACM Rights Management Form.
 The form will be sent to all submitters whose work is accepted.